mbsa-tud/tsad_platform/README.md

 4. Test the models on the [Detection](#detection) and [Simulink Detection](#simulink-detection) panels.
 5. (optional) Configure, train and test the dynamic switch mechanism on the [Dynamic Switch](#dynamic-switch) panel (only possible for datasets with multiple files for testing).

-**MODE 2: Automatically train and test models on single- or multi-entity datasets:**
+### MODE 2: Automatically train and test models on single- or multi-entity datasets

 1. Select/configure thresholds in the platform [Settings](#settings)
 2. Configure models on the [Training](#training-and-optimization) panel.